 Align Chase Offers with credit card bonus categories

 Finally, you should take extra care to line up Chase Offers with the bonus categories your credit card offers, such as travel or dining.
 For example, you could add any number of Chase Offer restaurant deals to a card like the Chase Sapphire Preferred.
-In that case, you would score the Chase Offer and also earn 2X points per dollar, since this card offers double rewards on dining and 2X points on general travel purchases.
+In that case, you would score the Chase Offer and also earn 3X points on dining and 2X points on general travel purchases.

 The bottom line

 Make sure to check the Chase Offers in your account frequently so you can maximize them when offers for your favorite restaurants and retailers come along.
 If you fail to do so, you’re definitely leaving “free money” on the table.